nttcslab/dcase2023_task2_baseline_ae/README.md

 ### 4. Change parameters

 You can change parameters for feature extraction and model definition by editing `baseline.yaml`.
-Note that if values is specified with command line option, it will overwrite the parameter settings in `baseline.yaml`.
+Note that if values is specified with the command line option, it will overwrite the parameter settings in `baseline.yaml`.

 ### 5. Run the training script (for the development dataset)